 NANGLE: I don't know.
 I think we'll just have to wait and see.
 I don't think there will be reprisals.
 We're speaking our truth.
 I hope that the process - as we all hope - will go forward.
 The sisters have been very, very measured in their response, as you know.
 We're hoping that their attitude will convince the Vatican that they, and we, are loyal members of this church, but we're not unthinking.
 We have our truth to speak.

 CORNISH: Father Joe Nangle, thank you for speaking with us.

 NANGLE: Well, you're welcome.
 It's great to be with you.
 Thanks.

-CORNISH: Father Joe Nangle of Our Lady Queen of Peace in Arlington, Virginia.
-Transcript provided by NPR, Copyright National Public Radio.
+CORNISH: Father Joe Nangle, of Our Lady Queen of Peace in Arlington, Virginia.
+Transcript provided by NPR, Copyright NPR.